56kcloud/Training/Docker/kickstart/chapters/webapps.md

    $ docker image pull ubuntu
    ```

-To get a new Docker image you can either get it from a registry (such as the Docker Store) or create your own.
-There are hundreds of thousands of images available on [Docker Store](https://store.docker.com).
+To get a new Docker image you can either get it from a registry (such as the Docker Hub) or create your own.
+There are hundreds of thousands of images available on [Docker Hub](https://hub.docker.com).
 You can also search for images directly from the command line using `docker search`.

 An important distinction with regard to images is between _base images_ and _child images_.